prog88/gitbook/bakingzone/fondant-au-chocolat/readme.md

 ## Processing

-0. pre heat the oven at 180°C (for about 10min).
+0. Pre heat the oven at 180°C (for about 10min).

 1. Melt butter with chocolate (ie: bain-marie).
 2. Mix eggs with sugar (gently).